ISBN 9781948742030

 Main-Travelled Roads

 This masterpiece of naturalism offers an unblinking portrait of the American Midwest during a time of intense change.
+Part of Belt's Revivals Series and with a new introduction by Brianne Jacquette.

-Originally published in 1891, Main-Travelled Roads includes 11 short stories set in Wisconsin, Iowa, and Minnesota, or the region of America Hamlin Garland called the “Middle Border.”
-Depicting an agrarian life of exploitation, misogyny, and poverty, Garland's radical, realist stories—written in a mode he called “veritism”—refute romantic conceptions of the rural Midwest.
+Originally published in 1891, Main-Travelled Roads includes 11 short stories set in Wisconsin, Iowa, and Minnesota, or the region of America Hamlin Garland called the "Middle Border."
+Depicting an agrarian life of exploitation, misogyny, and poverty, Garland's radical, realist stories--written in a mode he called "veritism"--refute romantic conceptions of the rural Midwest.
 Unrelenting, yet strangely hopeful in its view of how things ought to be, this collection is gripping, hard-hitting, and surprisingly beautiful.

 An intriguing look at an era of intense change, Main-Travelled Roads was Garland’s first major success, a little-known classic of American literature and the Midwest.